nehanalinik/nft-preview-card-component-main/README.md

 ### What I learned

-I learned how to hover on one element and the other element gets opacity 1.
+I learned how to hover on one element and the other element returns the opacity to 1.

 ```css
 .view {